ngonzalvez/cg-inject/README.md

 ];

 /**
- * Method that do stuff.
+ * Method that does stuff.
  */
 SampleCtrl.prototype.someMethod = function () {